ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 ### Counterfactual interventions, no covariates.

 Our friends in causal inference have been busy over the past few years.
 First, we should understand there are different ways of speaking about causal inference.
 I’m not going to cover all the various frameworks, here, but most of the causal inference textbooks I mentioned in the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-boost-your-power-with-baseline-covariates/#i-make-assumptions) provide historical overviews.
-At the time of this writing, I’m a fan of the potential-outcomes framework (see [Imbens & Rubin, 2015](#ref-imbensCausalInferenceStatistics2015)), the basics of which we might explain as follows:
+At the time of this writing, I’m a fan of the potential-outcomes framework (see [Imbens & Rubin, 2015](#ref-imbensCausalInferenceStatistics2015); [Splawa-Neyman et al., 1990](#ref-splawa1990application)), the basics of which we might explain as follows:

 Say you have some population of interest, such as overweight female university students interested in losing weight (see [Horan & Johnson, 1971](#ref-horan1971coverant)).
 You have some focal outcome variable `\(y\)`, which you’d like to see change in a positive direction.
 In our case that would be bodyweight, as measured in pounds.
 Since `\(y\)` varies across `\(i\)` persons, we can denote each participants’ value as `\(y_i\)`.
 Now imagine you have 2 or more well-defined interventions.
 In our case, that would be assignment to the waitlist control or experimental intervention group.
 For notation purposes, we can let `\(0\)` stand for the control group and `\(1\)` stand for the active treatment group, much like with a dummy variable.
 We can then write `\(y_i^0\)` for the `\(i\)`th person’s outcome if they were in the control condition, and `\(y_i^1\)` for the `\(i\)`th person’s outcome if they were in the treatment condition.
 Putting all those pieces together, we can define the causal effect `\(\tau\)` of treatment versus control for the `\(i\)`th person as